BrettMayson/HEMTT/docs/usage.md

 This example is from the [HEMTT Example Project](https://github.com/synixebrett/HEMTT-Example)

 ## --opts
-A comma seperated list of addtional addons to build.
+A list of addtional addons to build.
 HEMTT will look for these in the `./optionals` folder.
 Using `--opts all` will build all addons in the `./optionals` folder.
+All optionals are built when no filtering is specified (`hemtt build`).

 `hemtt build --opts all`
 `hemtt build --opts tracers`
-`hemtt build --opts tracers,patrticles`
+`hemtt build --opts tracers patrticles`

-## --skip
+## --compat
-A comma seperated list of additonal addons to skip building.
+A list of compat addons to build.
+HEMTT will look for these in the `./comapts` folder.
+Using `--compats all` will build all compats in the `./compats` folder.
+All compats are built when no filtering is specified (`hemtt build`).

-`hemtt build --skip hearing`
+`hemtt build --compats hearing`
-`hemtt build --skip hearing,zeus`
+`hemtt build --compats hearing zeus`

 <hr/>